-1. Discuss in class if you have seen a hydropower system (like shown in Figure 4)?
-Share your experience.
+1. Discuss in class if you have seen a hydropower system (like shown in figure 4)?
+Share your experience hydropower system used in their country.

-Answer: The leaner may have seen a small community hydropower system, or they must have heard or seen a hydropower system used in their country.
 Encourage the learner to explain how much power may be produced by that system, can there be any threat to marine life, is there any pollution from this, do they see any other benefit?
 Learners will have different views.
-Encourage the learner to share their experience and have a peer-to-peer discussion.
+Encourage the learner to share their experience and have peer to peer discussions.